dialog-semiconductor/BLE_SDK6_examples/helpers/usb_preloaded_firmware/Readme.md

 ## Example description

 The main purpose of this software example is to provide the source files containing the firmware for the preloaded binary in the DA1453x USB kit.
+- Devices naming:
+    - DA1453x is refering to DA14531-00, DA14531-01, DA14530 and DA14535.
+    - The DA14531-00 is the main DA14531 device.
+The -00 is just a new naming to introduce the variant DA14531-01.
+The DA14531-01 is a ROM variant of the main DA14531-00.
+    - The DA14535 is a DA14531 upgrade.

-The [UM-B-121 DA1453x Quick Started Guide with the USB Development Kit](https://lpccs-docs.renesas.com/UM-B-121-USB-Getting-Started-Guide/index.html) shows how to run the demo.
+The [UM-B-121 DA14531 getting Started with the USB Development Kit](https://lpccs-docs.renesas.com/UM-B-121-USB-Getting-Started-Guide/index.html)  and The [UM-B-183 DA14535 getting Started with the USB Development Kit](https://lpccs-docs.renesas.com/UM-B-183-DA14535-USB-Getting-Started/index.html) show how to run the demo.

 ## Hardware & Software Configuration